Since its inception in 1992, one team has reigned supreme over all others in the Croatian First League: Dinamo Zagreb.

 Vrsaljko won four successive Croatian league titles before leaving for Italy where he represented Genoa and Sassuolo.
 Following a couple of productive campaigns with the latter, he moved to Atletico Madrid in 2016.

-He then joined Inter on loan with an option to buy, but the 27-year-old suffered an ACL injury and missed the second half of the 2018/19 campaign.
+He then joined Inter on loan with an option to buy, but suffered an ACL injury and missed the second half of the 2018/19 campaign.
+Vrsaljko is now back at Atletico, contending with Kieran Trippier for the right-back spot.

 Central midfield: Marcelo Brozovic